Alberta economic corridors: Highway 28 (Edmonton to Cold Lake)

-Highway 28 connects Edmonton to Cold Lake, including the Cold Lake oil sands, and includes a 14 km section of Highway 55 between Cold Lake and the Saskatchewan border.
+Highway 28 connects Edmonton with Cold Lake, including the Cold Lake oil sands, and includes a 14 km section of Highway 55 between Cold Lake and the Saskatchewan border.
 The corridor is approximately 285 km is designated as a Feeder Route of the National Highway System.

 Northern Trade Corridor

 Northern Trade Corridor is a discontiguous east–west economic corridor that runs across Northern Alberta and consists of Highway 58 from High Level to Rainbow Lake, Highways 986 and 686 from the Mackenzie Highway (Highway 35) to Peerless Lake, and Highway 956 from Highway 881 to the Saskatchewan border.

 Highway 58 from High Level to Rainbow Lake is approximately 285 km and is designated as a Northern Feeder Route of the National Highway System.
 There is also conceptual western extension to the British Columbia border; however, the there is no connecting all-weather highway in British Columbia and would require a new highway connecting to Fort Nelson and the Alaska Highway.

 Highway 986 is approximately 158 km and runs from Highway 35, 20 km north of Grimshaw and 36 km northwest of Peace River, to Highway 88 near Red Earth Creek.
 Highway 686 is approximately 91 km and runs from Highway 88 at Red Earth Creek to Peerless Lake; however there is a proposed 218 km extension to Fort McMurray.
 When completed, the two routes would link Fort McMurray to the Peace River region.

 Highway 956 is approximately 65 km and is conceptual route that runs from Highway 881, 25 km south of Anzac and 75 km south of Fort McMurray, to the Saskatchewan border and connecting with Saskatchewan Highway 956.
 When completed it would link Fort McMurray to La Loche, Saskatchewan.